ManuLintz/synth-secrets/part-5.md

 If all this leads us to just one conclusion, it's this: filters are conspicuously more complex than we are often led to believe.
 Indeed, if you were to accept the common, simplistic definitions of 24dB/octave filters you might expect (say) the Minimoog's and the later ARPs' filters to sound the same.
 This is clearly not the case.
 Similarly, you might think that the MS20's and the Oberheim SEM's 12dB/octave filters would be similar, and this is equally false.
 So this month's final Synth Secret is something that you all knew anyway:

 _Whether the differences are subtle or glaringly obvious, every analogue filter design sounds different from every other. [![](http://media.soundonsound.com/images/regulars/sos_end.gif)][2]_

+// I gave up on this article.
+I think it doesn't match at all the previous articles in term of required knowledge.

 [0]: http://www.soundonsound.com/sos/sep99/articles/synthsecrets.htm
 [1]: http://www.soundonsound.com/search?url=%2Fsearch&Keyword=%22synth+secrets%22&Words=All&Summary=Yes